Charles Krauthammer, legendary conservative intellectual, dies at 68

 "I leave this life with no regrets," he wrote in the farewell message.
 "It was a wonderful life -- full and complete with the great loves and great endeavors that make it worth living.
 I am sad to leave, but I leave with the knowledge that I lived the life that I intended."

+The Post's executive editor Marty Baron said Thursday that Krauthammer's death was "a huge loss to vigorous and civil debate on public policy."

 Krauthammer was also a longtime commentator on Fox News.
-Fox's website published a tribute to him on Thursday afternoon.
+Fox's programs and websites mourned his death on Thursday evening.

 Indeed, Krauthammer was a master of multiple mediums.
 Krauthammer regularly appeared on Fox's "Special Report" program until last summer.
+On Thursday's program, panelist Charles Lane said Krauthammer's position at the table -- instantly recognizable to Fox viewers -- should be retired, the same way a hall of famer's number is retired.

-The program's anchor Bret Baier tweeted on Thursday, "R.I.P. good friend.
+"Special Report" anchor Bret Baier tweeted on Thursday, "R.I.P. good friend.
 I am sure you will be owning the panel discussion in heaven as well.
-And we'll make sure your wise words and thoughts - your legacy - will live on here."
+And we'll make sure your wise words and thoughts -- your legacy -- will live on here."

+Fox will continue to pay tribute to Krauthammer through an hour-long special on Friday at 9 p.m.
+Eastern.

+The Washington Post is publishing a full page dedicated to Krauthammer in Friday's paper, featuring some of his work over the decades and a column by George F. Will.

+Noting how Krauthammer was "paralyzed from the neck down" in a college accident, Will said he "drew on reserves of energy and willpower to overcome a multitude of daily challenges, any one of which would cause most people to curl up in a fetal position."

-Multiple generations of journalists and commentators said they were heartbroken by his passing.
+Multiple generations of journalists, commentators and politicians said they were heartbroken by his passing.

 "Gutted by this news," Meghan McCain tweeted.
 "The greatest political commentator of my generation — a true conservative icon.
 I will miss him and his commentary terribly."